OverflowSOC/Overflow-Presentation/README.md

 ### Cyber Defense / SOC Analyst

 After a successful 10+ year career in luxury retail management, where I honed skills in process optimization, risk management, and leading/mentoring teams, I have made a deliberate pivot into cybersecurity.
-Driven by a passion for technology and the need for a new challenge, I’ve spent the last year immersing myself in cyber defense principles, completing hands-on labs, and earning my **CompTIA Security+** and **Google Cybersecurity** certifications.
+Driven by a passion for technology and the need for a new challenge, I’ve spent the last two years immersing myself in cyber defense principles, completing hands-on labs, and earning my **CompTIA Security+** and **Google Cybersecurity** certifications.

 My goal is to apply my analytical mindset and dedication to a **Tier 1 SOC Analyst role**.